10 Best Practices In iOS App Development To Follow In 2021

-It's obvious that if you make an iOS application in 2020, you need to make sure that it runs smoothly on iOS 13 released in September 2019.
-It's worth noting that iPhones since 6S to 11 Pro Max are compatible with the latest release of iOS.
+It's obvious that if you make an iOS application in 2021, you need to make sure that it runs smoothly on iOS 14 released in December 2020.
+It's worth noting that iPhones since 6S to 12 Pro are compatible with the latest release of iOS.

 However, if you want your iOS app to be available for a broader range of users, you might consider the backward compatibility.
 Backward compatibility means your application would run as well on older versions of iOS and older iPhones or iPads.